 First, let's deal with grandpa, who regales us with stories of struggling across lots through immense snow drifts in bitter cold.
 Environment Canada has published all its temperature records on the web.
 Look up grandpa's home town, click on the year, then give him a hug and tell him you love him.
 Our weather is not changing that fast!
 Here is a half century of Ottawa temperatures, for an example:

 But, weather is extremely variable, as the Ottawa graph illustrates.
-NASA's analyses show in more precise detail how difficult it is to tease trustworthy trends out of such data.
+NASA analyses show in more precise detail how difficult it is to tease trustworthy trends out of such data.
 In the following graph, red shows the raw data from the Central Experimental Farm, which began taking weather records in 1889 when it was in the country and Ottawa was a few scattered villages.
 The trend is +7.7 mK/yr.
 But, the Farm is now buried in the middle of a city of 800,000 people.
 The black shows the data adjusted for heat-island and other effects of our urbanisation of the past century.
-The result of over a century of meticulous professional weather measurement: Ottawa has warmed up by about 0.34 K the last century - the line in green.
+The result of over a century of meticulous professional weather measurement: the overall Ottawa area has warmed up by about 0.34 K the last century - the line in green.
 But, the significance that can be attached to that statement is only 1.3 standard deviations.
 Even newspaper polls require 3 standard deviations (correct 19 times out of 20).
 The usual scientific requirement to establish a hypothesis is 5.
 Modern instrument measurements are insufficient to establish a climate change trend.

 Earth's temperature varies on a 11 year cycle caused by variations in solar output that are made visible by sunspots.
 It also varies on a century-scale cycle due to regular variations in the orbit of the earth, as the following graph shows.
 The earth is currently at peak insolation on both of these cycles, so cooling must be expected for the next half of both of them.
 They'll reverse after 50 years or so.